NCAS-CMS/PyActiveStorage/.github/pull_request_template.md

 ## Checklist

 - [ ] This pull request has a descriptive title and labels
+- [ ] This pull request has a minimal description (most was discussed in the issue, but a two-liner description is still desirable)
-- [ ] Unit tests have been added
+- [ ] Unit tests have been added (if codecov test fails)
-- [ ] Any changed dependencies have been added or removed correctly
+- [ ] Any changed dependencies have been added or removed correctly (if need be)
 - [ ] All tests pass